rfeng2023/mmcloud/memverge-cloud.md

 If you are using a Mac, float might be blocked due to your security settings.
 Follow these steps to address it:

    - Open 'System Preferences'.
-   - Navigate to 'Security & Privacy'.
+   - Navigate to 'Privacy & Security '.
-   - Under the 'General' tab, you'll see a message about Float being blocked.
-Click on 'Allow' or any similar option that grants permission.
+   - Under the 'Security' tab, you'll see a message about Float being blocked.
+Click on 'Allow Anyway'.

 ### **4.4 Rename Float to Avoid Name Conflicts (Optional For Mac Users, but would change your float name in downstream instruction and the future work):**